-SEASAVE has several command line parameters, for infrequently used options:
+Seasave has a number of command line parameters, for infrequently used options:

-Parameter Function -autostart= Automatically start SEASAVE and data acquisition, using filename program setup (.psa) file defined by filename.
+Parameter Function -autostart=filename Automatically start Seasave and data acquisition, using program setup (.psa) file defined by filename .
 Filename must include path and extension (.psa).
-SEASAVE uses .con file, setup in Configure Inputs and Configure Outputs, displays, and output file name defined in .psa file.
-This allows you to set up system ahead of time, and then have an untrained operator start acquisition without navigating through SEASAVE's menus. -u Ignore output (.hex) file name defined in .psa file, and create a unique output (.hex) file name, based on current date and time.
-When used with autostart command line option, this allows you to set up system ahead of time, and then have an untrained operator start and stop acquisition multiple times without navigating through SEASAVE's menus, generating a unique output file for each data acquisition. -aa= Automatically start SEASAVE and playback archived data, filename using program setup (.psa) file defined by filename.
+Seasave uses .con or .xmlcon file, setup in Configure Inputs and Configure Outputs, displays, and output file name defined in .psa file.
+This allows you to set up system ahead of time, and then have an untrained operator start acquisition without navigating through Seasave's menus. -u Ignore output (.hex) file name defined in .psa file, and create a unique output (.hex) file name, based on current date and time.
+When used with autostart command line option, this allows you to set up system ahead of time, and then have an untrained operator start and stop acquisition multiple times without navigating through Seasave's menus, generating a unique output file for each data acquisition. -aa=filename Automatically start Seasave and playback archived data, using program setup (.psa) file defined by filename .
 Filename must include path and extension (.psa).
-SEASAVE uses .con file, setup in Configure Inputs and Configure Outputs, displays, and input data file name defined in .psa file. -autofire ondowncast Allow user to set up auto fire for bottles at user-input, preolidowiicast defined pressures or depths on downcast (when this parameter is not specified, auto fire can only be set up for upcast, which is recommended for most applications).
+Seasave uses .con or .xmlcon file, setup in Configure Inputs and Configure Outputs, displays, and input data file name defined in .psa file. -p=filename Automatically start Seasave, using program setup (.psa) file defined by filename .
+Filename must include path and extension (.psa).
+Seasave opens with .con or xmlcon file, setup in Configure Inputs and Configure Outputs, and displays defined in .psa file.
+Note: This command line parameter does not start data acquisition or playback of archived data, it -autofireondowncast simply launches Seasave.
+Allow user to set up auto fire for bottles at user-input, uutonneonuo wheust pre-defined pressures or depths on downcast (when this parameter is not specified, auto fire can only be set up for upcast, which is recommended for most applications).
 See Section 5: Configure Inputs, Part III - Serial Ports, Water Sampler, TCP/IP Ports, Miscellaneous, and Pump Control to set up auto fire.
-Note: Mixed mode firing (firing some bottles manually) is outoston- supported for firing on downcast as well as for firing on upcast. -autostop= Automatically stop SEASAVE real-time data acquisition and iiiie shut down SEASAVE after time (in minutes).
+Note: Mixed mode firing (firing some bottles manually) is supported for firing on downcast as well as on upcast. -autostop=time Automatically stop Seasave real-time data acquisition and shut down Seasave after time (in minutes).
 This can be used in conjunction with a batch file script to create new data files on a defined schedule for continuous acquisition systems, such as a thermosalinograph or a towed vehicle.
-See example in -nodeckunit Running SEASAVE with -Autostop Parameter below. -noueckullit (9plus only) Provides smoother operation for an SBE 9plus CTD used without an SBE 11 plus Deck Unit.
+See example in Running Seasave with -Autostop Parameter below.